How to Keep Your Bathroom Clean and Algae-Free

 If it’s already appeared, you’ll need to move fast.
 Choose a high-strength cleaner that’s specially formulated for treating bathrooms but be careful of its effect on sensitive materials such as laminate countertops and flooring and always wear protective gloves.
 If in doubt, test it out on a non-visible part first.

 Concerned about the harshness of commercial cleaning products?
 Some good home remedies to try are tea tree oil (one teaspoon diluted in a pint of water) and pure white vinegar.
 Just spray them on the surface and leave them to do their work!

 How Do You Prevent Mold in the Bathroom?

 The key to preventing mold and algae is to remove the damp and humid conditions in which they thrive.
 This includes:

-- Have the right ventilation – Use an exhaust fan, if you have one, or keep the door open and open the window if you live in a dry climate.
+Have the right ventilation – Proper ventilation is crucial to preventing mold from growing.
+However, if your bathroom is poorly ventilated, you can keep the door or windows open.
+Alternatively, you can also use a ventilation fan.
 If you are using the fan, don’t switch it off straight after a shower but instead leave it running for about half an hour.

-- Keep the little things dry – This includes loofahs, sponges, and bottles which you normally keep in the shower.
+Keep the little things dry – This includes loofahs, sponges, and bottles that you normally keep in the shower.